alecsandrabrewer/JS-Exercise-Prototype/README.md

 <details>
   <summary>1.
 Using Code Sandbox</summary>

-  * Launch the sandbox using the link below.
+  * Launch the sandbox using the link below
   * Sign into Code Sandbox.
   * Fork the sandbox.
   * See your tests running on the "Browser" tab (NOT the "Tests" tab).